creighton-lewis/toggle_tables/test-styling.md

 # Table Styling Test

-This file demonstrates the new table row styling feature in the Toggleable Tables plugin.
+This file demonstrates the new table row styling feature in the Toggle Tables plugin.

 ## Test Table 1 - Default Alternating Colors